-Having learned the targeting behavior and added a cue word to it, you can then transfer the action to other items or “targets.”
+Having learned the targeting behavior and added a cue word, you can transfer the action to other items or “targets.”
 Use it to lure your dog to specific objects and introduce names for those.
 Just show it to your dog, ask him to ‘Touch’ it, and reward him when he does.

 Should I carry a stick when walking my dog?

-With many lessons that you can impart to your dog using this training tool, the possibilities are infinite.
+The possibilities are infinite, with many lessons you can impart to your dog using this training tool.
 Your imagination is the only limit.
 So, when you think it would help you and your dog to bring this tool on your walks, then do so.

 This ability to open up to so many options when training a dog to observe proper behaviors, acquire complex skills, and perform cool tricks, is precisely why dog trainers love targeting a canine with a stick.

 Remember, a dog that disregards basic obedience training will most assuredly become sloppy during simple exercises or active drills by ignoring your commands and hand signals.